adrianmangion/Visualize-Speakers/README.md

 - The website tracks customers and provides recommendations.
 - Customers can register on the website and view past orders.
 - AJAX is used for some or all of the communication between client and server.
-- For example, AJAX could be used to keep the customer’s basket and stock information synchronized.
-Or AJAX could be used for all communication between client and server.
-- Frameworks and libraries, such as jQuery, Bootstrap and AngularJS are allowed.
+- Frameworks and libraries used: jQuery and Bootstrap.